 The Cameo: Several of the original series characters, among them Pegasus, Kaiba, the Paradox Brothers and Yugi's grandfather.
 Also, Yugi himself in the first episode, although his face isn't seen.

-Then Yugi shows up again both as his faceless older self then His younger self As Juudai's last opponent of the series
+Then Yugi shows up again both as his faceless older self then his younger self as Jaden's last opponent of the series.

-The Casanova: Fubuki.
+The Casanova: Atticus.
 He even has a little black blue book.
 In one of the last episodes of Season 1, Chazz/Manjoume Jun tries to be this.
 The English version of the episode is even named "Chazz-anova".
-He subsequently fails at beating Asuka in a duel and thus (through some strange logic that doesn't even apply in most anime) win Asuka's heart.
+He subsequently fails at beating Alexis in a duel and thus (through some strange logic that doesn't even apply in most anime) fails to win her heart.
 Instead, he loses while having all the Spirit Keys in his possession and thus lets the Sacred Beasts/Phantom Demons free.

 Catch Phrase: Lampshaded in the dub at least, during Aster and Jaden's third duel, when the former summons Destiny Hero Dogma, Jaden's scooby gang reacts with shock, saying things like "Aww, man!"
 (Syrus), "Great Scott!!"
 (Bastion), and "Sam Hill!!"
 (Tyranno).
 Then Alexis asks why she doesn't have a catchphrase.